-Where are finds from glacial ice made globally, and when were the first finds discovered?
 The discovery of Ötzi the iceman in 1991 was the first archaeological find from the ice to gain worldwide attention.
-However, finds of artefacts from glacial ice were reported already in the early 20th century.
+However, he was by no means the first find from glacial ice.
+Such finds appeared already in the early 20th century.